 “No, but I will take that as a compliment!”
 Don’t shy away from the direct lie.
 If it isn’t something you want to talk about, that is your business.
 You aren’t under oath and a little white lie won’t cause a chain reaction of consequences.

 Cosmetic procedures have become more socially acceptable and common, which seems to have opened the door for some naturally nosey people to fire away with questions that can sometimes feel awkward and invasive.
 Basically, there are three ways to handle this situation:

 Above all, remember that you looked great before Botox and you look great after Botox too!
-For more information on Botox treatments contact APT Medical Aesthetics and book your free consultation today.
+For more information on Botox procedures contact APT Medical Aesthetics and book your free consultation today.